FabioRosado/100DaysOfCode/Part II/log.md

 **Today's Progress:** Kept up to date with podcasts and some of my to read articles in dev.to.
 Fixed issue with regex and flunctuation icon on electron app.

 **Thoughts:** Worked a very long day so didn't have much time to code.
 Still I managed to keep up to date with podcasts and to read articles.
 Added a span to the field where it gets the cryptocurrency value and the flunctuation icon in order to center both items.
 That broke the function that changes the icon - this was fixed today.

+---

+### Day 20: 20th September, 2018 (Crypto Scope)
+##### Crypto Scope

+**Today's Progress:** Worked on the app - implemented a working settings using electron-store.

+**Thoughts:** Had to play around with javascript to get the checked values from a form and then place them on the settings.json file by using electron-store.
+It worked better than I expected, now I need to play around with the css to make the form look better.